My Mother Should Be Able To Do It

 And that is really interesting.

-First, as a rooky mistake, I used to think pfffu those users are really dumb, asking me all those questions.
+First, as a rookie mistake, I used to think pfffu those users are really dumb, asking me all those questions.

 Now, if you're working in the IT business, you're either thinking one of two things:

-- Don’t know what you’re talking about?… Those softwares I develop are perfect!
+- Don't know what you're talking about?...
+The software I develop is perfect!

 In the first case, no matter how fluent you are in C++, change your career decisions.